-Hunting and recreation (7.2% of the loan portfolio) - Land owners across the association's territory have met demand for hunting and recreation with a profitable business model that includes various types of lease arrangements and may also include a variety of services (e.g. cabins, meals, guides, etc.) with the leases.
-Revenues from hunting and recreation decreased in 2011 but showed a slight rebound in 2012 and the rebound continued through 2013.
+Hunting and recreation (7.9 percent of the loan portfolio) - Land owners across the association's territory have met demand for hunting and recreation with a profitable business model that includes various types of lease arrangements and may also include a variety of services (e.g. cabins, meals, guides, etc.) with the leases.
+Revenues from hunting and recreation rebounded in 2012 and 2013 and remained strong through the first three quarters of 2014.
+However, as oil prices fell in the fourth quarter of 2014, the interest in purchasing recreational properties waned and there seemed to be less interest in contracting for hunts and related services.
+There has not been a noticeable decrease in consumer demand for small or mid-level type hunts; the demand for high-end and corporate style hunts has lessened as the outlook for oil prices fell.